-Corbyn Tonight Met Far-Left Group Who Called For Destruction of Israel and Attacked Critics as "Non-Jews" - Guido Fawkes
+Corbyn Meets Far-Left Group Who Called For Destruction of Israel and Attacked Critics as "Non-Jews" - Guido Fawkes

 - In a blog post on its website four days ago, it labelled Jewish Chronicle editor Stephen Pollard a “non-Jew”

 At the Jewdas event tonight, Corbyn sat for several hours and brought beetroot from his allotment as a gift.
 In our audio recording, guests boo the name of Jonathan Arkush, the President of the Board of Deputies of British Jews, and shout “f**k capitalism”.
-The Seder ended with the words: “Enough is enough.
+Their blog post last week ended with the words: “Enough is enough.
 F*ck you all.
 Chag Pesach sameach”.
 Corbyn’s spokesman did not respond to a request for comment.

 Corbyn could have chosen to meet with the Board of Deputies, the Jewish Leadership Council, the Jewish Labour Movement or another mainstream Jewish group.
 Instead he went to Seder with Jewdas, a far-left group which is shunned by mainstream Jews, called for the Israel to be “disposed of” and has launched vitriolic attacks against Corbyn’s Jewish critics.
 For Corbyn to meet such a group is outrageous, but to do so after everything that has happened over the last two weeks shows a complete contempt for mainstream British Jews.
 This is going to be very, very difficult for Jezza to explain…